Name: Joseph Pettet

 could neither read nor write.
 The natural assumption, then, is that he

-didn't know how to write, even spell, his own name.
-Because his daughter
+didn't know how to write his own name, perhaps even to spell it.
+Because

 spellings, certainly by the 1850 census.
 Generally, the spelling for those